luiscruz/course_sustainableSE/2024/p1_measuring_software/g4_Package_manager_efficiency.md

 Software systems are becoming larger and more complex as time passes, however, so does the energy consumption of these ever-growing systems.
 Software development accounted for 150 TWh of energy use in 2023 ([Sharma, 2023]), representing an increase of approximately 23% each year.
 In our endeavour to have a more environmentally sustainable IT sector, we must also take a look at it's energy consumption through development computation.

-In this project, we tackled what is some of the most used functionality in software development, package installation, and compare two different tools on their energy efficiency.
+In this project, we tackled what is some of the most used functionality in software development, package installation, and compare two different tools which handle that on their energy efficiency.
 When it comes to software development, no language is more used (and ironically despised) than JavaScript ([Vailshery, 2024]).
-The most popular package managers for JavaScript are [`npm`] and [`yarn`].
-We ran package installation experiments to determine which of the two is more energy efficient.
+The most popular package managers for JavaScript are [`npm`] and [`yarn`]; therefore our project aims to answer: **Which JavaScript package manager is more energy efficient, npm or yarn?** We ran package installation experiments and analysed the results based on time, energy consumption and efficiency distributions to answer the question.
 The setup for the automated experiment can be found in the following [repository].

 We have found that ...
 TODO